ziayanj/bugzilla/README.md

     - api_secret

 To set up credentials, run:
-  > run EDITOR=editor rails credentials:edit
+  > EDITOR=editor rails credentials:edit

-  > (Replac editor with your editor, like nano or vim)
+  > (Replace editor with your editor, like nano or vim)